 Climate change in California continues to take a toll on our environment, our communities and our way of life.
-These impacts range from increasingly frequent and extreme instances of wildfires, droughts, heat waves, floods, air and water quality concerns, sea-level rise and coastal erosion, as well as the spread of infectious diseases.
-Our leaders must address the social, economic and environmental impact of climate change and take immediate action to ensure a sustainable future for all Californians.
+Impacts range from increasingly frequent and extreme instances of wildfire, droughts, heat waves, floods, air and water quality concerns, sea-level rise and coastal erosion, as well as the spread of infectious diseases.